All Episodes

 They never get held accountable because they'd have to hold themselves accountable.

-More importantly, what is your story and the knowledge of two of the top FBI members under Comey being under criminal investigation, and now the story, Bruce Orr warning everybody about the whole FISA and the dossier.
+More importantly, what is your story and the knowledge of two of the top FBI members under Comey being under criminal investigation and now the story, Bruce Orr warning everybody about the whole FISA and the dossier.

 Where does this now take us?

-Well, while the rest of the profession was hyperventilating over the weekend over BuzzFeed and other other silly stories, you know, there was an important development.
+Well, while the rest of the profession was hyperventilating over the weekend over BuzzFeed and other silly stories, you know, there was an important development.

 Lindsey Graham, the new chairman of the Senate Judiciary Committee, made clear he intends to dig into these issues in a big way.